bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 ## Conclusion

-Well done on successfully creating a full-stack dapp using Solidity and React on the Celo smart contract!
+Well done on successfully creating a full-stack dApp using Solidity and React!
 Congratulations on your achievement! 🎉